Southampton-Digital-Humanities/micro-rti-build/README.md

 Instructions for building an inexpensive micro-rti tool for high resolution surface detail imaging based on experiments undertaken during the proof of concept stage outlined in a blog post titled *[MicroRTI: experiments in seeing really (really) close](http://digitalhumanities.soton.ac.uk/blog/southampton-dh/3272)* published 02-09-2022.

+The purpose of microRTI is to enhance the visualisation of object surfaces through the capture of multiple digital micrographs from a stationary microscope positioned squarely above the subject.
+In each micrograph, light is cast from multiple known, or knowable, distances and angles of inclination on the subject and a reflective sphere placed within the frame.
+The result is a series of still images of the same subject with varying highlights and shadows and of the sphere with the light information reflected upon it.
+Lighting information from the images is mathematically synthesised to generate a mathematical model of the surface, enabling a user to re-light the RTI images interactively and examine its surface on screen.

 The second iteration (FIGURE 1) build aims to:
 - be replicable without the need for technical knowledge;
 - use affordable and readily available tools and materials;